THE GCI LEAD CHALLENGE

 Dates: Monday, July 26, 2021 - Saturday, July 31, 2021

-Each day, all participants will start at 8:00am ET for a 3-hour session online, including small group work with peers from around the world
+Each day, all participants started at 8:00am ET for a 3-hour session online, including small group work with peers from around the world

-Participants will also work on activities on their own time before the start of the next day’s session
+Participants also worked on activities on their own time before the start of the next day’s session

-A limited amount of financial aid is available
+A limited amount of financial aid was available

-Technical Requirements: Participants will need access to a computer with a camera and an internet connection that will support Zoom.
+Technical Requirements: Participants needed access to a computer with a camera and an internet connection that supported Zoom.